lisek75/ts_forecasting_notebook/README.md

 - **Evaluation**: Model performance is assessed using standard metrics, and the best model is selected based on accuracy and other relevant criteria.

 ## 🔑 Key Features
-- Time series decomposition.
-- EDA and data preprocessing.
+- EDA and data preprocessing
-- Data visualization.
+- Data visualization
+- Time series decomposition
+- Model fitting
+- Prediction generation
-- Model evaluation and comparison.
+- Model evaluation
+- Models comparison

 ## 🛠️ Prerequisites
 Before running the notebooks, ensure that you have the following installed: